Family Food on the Table

 If you want to jump on down to the recipe, simply scroll right on through the rest of the text.
 The recipe card is near the bottom of the page, above the comments section.

-• Unsalted butter really is helpful here because the turkey drippings will already be salty.
+• Butter: Unsalted butter really is helpful here because the turkey drippings will already be salty.

-• You can use all-purpose flour or a white wheat flour, whatever you have on hand.
+• Flour: You can use all-purpose flour or a white wheat flour, whatever you have on hand.
+(I've made it with both.)

 There’s kind-of nothing worse than luke-warm gravy in my opinion.

-A wooden spoon in a copper pan of hot gravy
+A hand holding a wooden spoon in a copper sauce pan with a creamy turkey gravy.

 OK, let’s tackle a few common problems/questions/concerns with making gravy.